 Example 1: A ball of mass 0.8 kg is dragged in the upward direction on an inclined plane.
-Calculate the total potential energy gained by this ball given that the height of the height of the wedge is 0.2 metre.
+Calculate the total potential energy gained by this ball given that the height of the wedge is 0.2 meter.

 It is given that mass of the object m = 0.8 kg.

 Example 2: A wagon loaded with iron blocks is pushed up an inclined plane to its highest point.
-The total mass of the wagon is 50 kg and the height of the top most point from the ground is 5 metres.
+The total mass of the wagon is 50 kg and the height of the topmost point from the ground is 5 meters.
 What is the total potential energy of the wagon at the top?

 Substituting the above values in the formula, we get,

 PE = 50×10×5